espocrm/documentation/docs/administration/bpm.md

 ## Processes

-Processes are available at the administration panel.
-The link also can be added as a tab on the navigation panel.
+Available at Administration > Processes.
+The link also can be added as a tab on the navigation panel (Administration > User Interface > Navbar > Tab List).

 The process represents a business process instance.
 When it's initiated, it gets the status 'Started'.
 When the process is finished, it gets the status 'Ended'.